 Individual Prakriti is most simply described as a proportion of the three Doshas Vata, Pitta and Kapha,

 which respectively reflect movement, metabolism and structure in mind and body—and thereby characterize individual differences..

-The Doshas act as a buffer to help insulate us from constant change induced by the various cycles of nature.
+The Doshas act as a buffer to help insulate us from changes induced by the cycles of nature.

 A Stich in Time Saves Nine

 Diseases are many.
-Imbalanaces are few.
+Imbalances are few.
 Disease is merely the tip of the iceberg of imbalance.

 Six stages of Dosha imbalance can be assessed from the radial pulse, signs and symptoms.

 This is the power of Ayurveda: to identify and correct imbalances when they are easy to treat—before they lead to irreversible changes.

 A Dosha first accumulates in its proper place.
-This stage is often accompanied by a natural desire for those things that will restore balance according to the Primciple of Similars and Opposites.
+This stage is often accompanied by a natural desire for those things that will restore balance according to the Principle of Similars and Opposites.

-If the progression is still not corrected, the Dosha will get stuck in places of weakness, particularly where the fine channels of the body (Shrotas) are blocked by Ama.
+Now, if the progression is not corrected, the aggravated Dosha will get stuck in places of weakness, particularly where the fine channels of the body (Shrotas) are blocked by Ama.

-This process of localization is the final prelude to the manifestation of disease.
-Localization may be accompanied by prodromal symptoms of disease as recognized by western medicine.
+Localization is the final prelude to manifestation of disease.
+The stage is commonly accompanied by prodromal symptoms of disease as recognized by western medicine.

-Once disease finally erupts, there is often still opportunity to treat before the problem becomes severe or chronic.
+Once a diagnosable disease finally erupts, there still may be opportunity to reverse the process before it becomes severe or chronic.

 In general, western medicine does a good job of handling life-threatening disease, even if it fails to correct the imbalances that gave rise to it.